komatsu5147/CleanCMB.jl/README.md

 - [examples/CleanWMAP.jl](https://github.com/komatsu5147/CleanCMB.jl/tree/master/examples/CleanWMAP.jl)
   - This code applies `ilc_weights()` in pixel domain to produce a clean map of CMB from the temperature maps of Wilkinson Microwave Anisotropy Probe (WMAP) at five frequency bands.
   - The code requires [Healpix.jl](https://github.com/ziotom78/Healpix.jl).

+### Pipelines
+Here we provide example codes for *pipelines*, which do everything from generation of simulated maps to estimation of the cosmological parameter (tensor-to-scalar ratio of the primordial gravitational waves) in one go.
 - [examples/ILCPipelineSOSAT.jl](https://github.com/komatsu5147/CleanCMB.jl/tree/master/examples/ILCPipelineSOSAT.jl)
   - This code applies `ilc_weights()` in harmonic domain to produce power spectra of clean polarisation maps of the CMB.
   - The code requires [Healpix.jl](https://github.com/ziotom78/Healpix.jl) and [Libsharp.jl](https://github.com/ziotom78/Libsharp.jl).
 It also calls python wrappers [pymaster](https://github.com/LSSTDESC/NaMaster) and [classy](https://github.com/lesgourg/class_public/wiki/Python-wrapper) via `PyCall`.